crsvt/sensi-stream/README.md

 ### Key Features

 -   **Real-time Data**: Captures live options chain data, including prices, greeks, and OI.
+-   **Flexible Configuration**: Easily configure instruments and expiry types via a simple `config.js` file—no more hardcoding.
 -   **Cross-Platform**: Built to run flawlessly on Windows, macOS, and Linux.
 -   **Modern & Maintainable**: A complete refactor with a clean, modular architecture for easy extension.
 -   **Efficient & Reliable**: Uses the battle-tested `pako` library for fast zlib decompression.